-Enjoy this Easter Egg Hunt with free printable clues for an Easter scavenger hunt that can be used in any home!
+Enjoy this Easter Egg Hunt with free printable clues as an indoor scavenger hunt that can be used in any home!

 Easter Egg Hunt w/Free Printable Clues

 My mom would round up a handful of pennies, nickels and dimes (+ one quarter) from my father and distribute the money into a dozen or so plastic eggs.

 Then she would hide them around the house and let my sister, brother & I know they were hidden.

 That was all it took — we would hunt and search like crazy!

 Oh, to find the egg with the quarter (that was a lot of money for a kid way back when 😉

 Now we live far away from our family so Easter is more of a quiet holiday — no big meal and it’s just our immediate family but every year, I do an egg hunt for our kids.